imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 </div>

--   {% include bc content='Thickness...'%} Specifies a constant thickness to be applied to the selected reconstructions.
+-   {% include bc path='Thickness...'%} Specifies a constant thickness to be applied to the selected reconstructions.
 Note this value will only affect how Paths are displayed in the Reconstruction Viewer.

 <div align="left">